CodersCrew/coderscrew-website/.github/pull_request_template.md

 - [ ] Does the Pull Request description contain `Closes #<issue number>` (eg. `Closes #9`)?
 - [ ] Did Husky run all jobs? (you didn't use the `no-verify` flag)
 - [ ] Did you describe the task in the linked issue?
 (AC, useful links, description)
+- [ ] Did you link the issue to pull request through `Development` tab in pull request options?

 Remainders: